A volatile in-memory key-value storage written in PHP.

 When giving timeout values, users must provide the timeout value as seconds from now.
 In other words how many seconds a value is considered "fresh".

-If no timeout value is given (or 0
+If no timeout value is given (or 0 is given) then Caphpe

 treats the value as "fresh forever" unless otherwise removed.